 The Adventure Medical Trauma Pak comes packed in a single compact bag and covers most of what you need to stop a heavily bleeding wound.
 It’s only missing a tourniquet and a pressure dressing.

-Adding an Ever Ready Battle Dressing (AKA Israeli Bandage) to your Adventure Medical Kit fills in some of the weaknesses of that kit.
-Israeli Bandages are a great dressing, just make sure you understand how it works.
-If your first time seeing it when you need to use it, then it can be a little confusing.
+Adding an Ever Ready Battle Dressing (Israeli Bandage) to your Adventure Medical Kit fills in some of the weaknesses of that kit.
+Just make sure that your first time seeing it when you need to use it.
 Watching this quick YouTube video on the subject and you’ll be up to speed without having to open yours.

-For severe bleeding that you cannot stop, or you can tell from the outset that you will not be able to stop, this is a lifesaver.
+For severe bleeding that you can’t stop this is a lifesaver.
 I don’t consider a first aid kit complete unless it has at least one tourniquet in it, preferably more.
-I suggest putting more in your bug out bag if you believe you could sustain injuries on multiple limbs at once.
+I suggest putting more on your gear if you believe you could sustain injuries on multiple limbs at once.

 Adding some painkillers could also serve you well.
 You’re likely to be sore if you’re not used to the kind of physical exertion that comes with bugging out.

 Survival Cord is a newer invention that I’ve started carrying in my B.O.B.
-It has all the strength of regular 550 cord, but it also has a flammable fire starter core that makes getting a fire going really easy.
+It has all the strength of normal 550, but it also has a fire starter core that makes getting a fire going really easy.

 Regardless of what type of cordage you choose, be sure to have enough to fashion a makeshift shelter, secure items and make repairs to items that may break.